ksator/junos-automation-with-AWX/README.md

 # About AWX

 AWX is Ansible Tower open sourced.

-you can it if you want to consume your ansible playbooks with:
+You can it if you want to consume your ansible playbooks with:
 - GUI
 - REST API
 - users authentication and permissions.

 [**About AWX**](https://www.ansible.com/products/awx-project/faq)

+# About AWX REST API

 [**AWX REST API guide**](http://docs.ansible.com/ansible-tower/2.3.0/html/towerapi/index.html)